software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 {: .note }

-> Our frontend application's source is served from the same _origin_ as the backend, which is <http://localhost:8080>.
-This is why don't need to specify the full URL in the `fetch` call, which is <http://localhost:8080/api/messages>.
-Instead we can specify just the path.
-For example, the Vite development server serves the source files from a different origin (by default <http://localhost:5173>) and in this case we would need to use the full URL.
+> You might wonder, why the URL in the `fetch` function call is `/api/messages` and not `http://localhost:8080/api/messages`.
+We will cover the reason for this in the [
+> Cross-Origin Resource Sharing (CORS) ](#cross-origin-resource-sharing-cors) section.

 The `fetch` function returns a [Promise](https://javascript.info/promise-basics) object.
 The promise resolves a `Response` object, which contains the response from the server.
 The response's JSON payload can be parsed into JavaScript objects using the `response.json()` method.